docksal/docksal/docs/content/core/volumes.md

 If option is not Automatic, then you need to enable it manually on the global or project level to use.
-All non-automatic options are enabled by placing `DOCKSAL_VOLUMES="<value from volumes column>"` into the respective `docksal.env` file or using `fin config set` for the same.
-E.g. `fin config set DOCKSAL_VOLUMES="NFS"`.
+All non-automatic options are enabled by placing `DOCKSAL_VOLUMES="<value from volumes column>"` into the respective `docksal.env` file or using `fin config set` for the same, e.g., `fin config set DOCKSAL_VOLUMES="NFS"`.
-Once you set a new volumes option you must re-create `cli` container.
+Once you set a new volumes option, you must re-create `cli` container.
 The easiest way is `fin project reset`, but it will also remove all the data from `db` volume.
 If you want to retain it, remove `cli` container and start the project again to recreate it: `fin p remove cli; fin p start`